-- Wherever possible parents/carers and children should avoid travelling to the nursery by public transport.
+- Wherever possible parents/carers and children should avoid travelling to the Nursery by public transport.

 - If parents/carers and children use public transport they should follow the national guidelines when doing so.

-Hygiene and Health and Safety
+Hygiene, Health and Safety and PPE

-- Anybody entering the nursery will be required to use hand sanitiser provided by the nursery.
+- Anybody entering the Nursery will be required to use hand sanitiser provided by the Nursery.

-- All staff members will be required to wash their hands for 20 seconds using soap and warm water after using the toilet, changing a nappy, before and after handling food, before and after eating, blowing their nose, sneezing, coughing, administering first aid and before they leave the nursery.
+- All staff members will be required to wash their hands for 20 seconds using soap and warm water after using the toilet, changing a nappy, before and after handling food, before and after eating, blowing their nose, sneezing, coughing, administering first aid and before they leave the Nursery.
 Regular hand washing in addition to this as required.

-- All children will be required to, with adult support, wash their hands for 20 seconds using soap and warm water after using the toilet, before and after eating, blowing their nose, sneezing, coughing and before they leave the nursery.
+- All children will be required to, with adult support, wash their hands for 20 seconds using soap and warm water after using the toilet, before and after eating, blowing their nose, sneezing, coughing and before they leave the Nursery.
 Regular hand washing in addition as required.

 - An enhanced cleaning schedule will be implemented that will include furniture, resources and equipment, touch points, toilets and hand washing facilities This enhanced cleaning schedule will take place periodically throughout the day and will follow Public Health England guidelines.

-- All waste from a suspected case must be disposed of and stored following Public Health England guidelines.
+- All waste from a suspected positive case must be disposed of and stored following Public Health England guidelines.

 - Resources that are difficult to clean will be removed.